Truck mix Truck Tralier Truck Truck Truck JCB

 Thermal insulation:

-It provides excellent thermal insulation properties with the ρ-value of foamed concrete being slightly higher than that of other insulating materials.
-Being excellent thermal insulating materials it can help reduce energy consumption and lower heating and cooling costs.
+It provides excellent thermal insulation properties, with the ρ-value of foamed concrete being slightly higher than that of other insulating materials.
+Being excellent thermal insulating materials, they can help reduce energy consumption and lower heating and cooling costs.
 This makes it an ideal material for use in construction projects where energy efficiency is a priority.

 Fire resistance: